 - Manage assigned project schedules in Microsoft Project.

-- Bachelor of Science degree from an accredited four-year college or university in Mechanical or Civil Engineering AND a minimum of five years of progressively responsible experience in fields of engineering design and/or construction project engineering
+- Bachelor of Science degree from an accredited four-year college or university in Mechanical, Electrical or Civil Engineering AND a minimum of five years of progressively responsible experience in fields of engineering design and/or construction project engineering.

 - Demonstrated experience in designing or constructing utility infrastructure systems including piping, pumps, pump motors and pump controllers

-- Professional knowledge and skill in applying theories, concepts, principles, computer systems applications, and methodology of mechanical and/or civil engineering relevant to utilities infrastructure projects involving different mechanical systems and equipment
+- Professional knowledge and skill in applying theories, concepts, principles, computer systems applications, and methodology of mechanical, electrical and/or civil engineering relevant to utility infrastructure systems.

 - Knowledge of corollary design fundamentals and the concepts, principles, and methods for related engineering and architecture science disciplines (e.g., fire protection, safety, civil, environmental, chemical, and electrical)

-- Knowledge of business management practices, construction activities, and contractual procedures and requirements sufficient to plan, evaluate, and advise on construction involving mechanical engineering systems and equipment and their design, layout, construction, and installation
+- Knowledge of business management practices, construction activities, and contractual procedures and requirements sufficient to plan, evaluate, and advise on construction involving utility infrastructure systems.

-- Ability to prepare cost estimates, evaluate and advise on contractual proposals, and participate in negotiations with contractors for mechanical systems
+- Ability to prepare cost estimates, evaluate and advise on contractual proposals, and participate in negotiations with contractors for utility infrastructure systems.

 - Skill in investigating issues that arise during construction and recommend solutions, coordinating with the designer and contractor in resolving problems